Mexican Hot Chocolate (Authentic & Creamy Recipe)

 1. Heat the ingredients.
 Combine the plant-based milk, water, cocoa powder, ground cinnamon, nutmeg, allspice, chile ancho, vanilla, and salt in a medium saucepan.
 Heat over medium heat, stirring occasionally, until the mixture is hot but not boiling.

 2. Melt the Chocolate.
-Add the chopped semisweet chocolate and whisk continuously until it melts completely and blends with the rest of the ingredients, creating a smooth and velvety texture.
+Add the chopped semisweet chocolate and whisk continuously until it has melted completely and blended with the rest of the ingredients, creating a smooth and velvety texture.

 3. Serve and Enjoy.
 Pour the hot chocolate into mugs and serve immediately.

-A rustic ceramic mug filled with frothy Mexican hot chocolate sits on a patterned, woven coaster.
-A cinnamon stick rests on the mug's rim.
-A light gray napkin is placed beside it on a marble surface, while a smooth, neutral backdrop frames the cozy scene.
+A rustic, dark ceramic mug filled with authentic Mexican Hot Chocolate sits on a woven coaster.
+A cinnamon stick rests on the rim.
+The background is a light gray surface with a soft gray cloth to the right of the mug.

 Mexican Spiced Hot Chocolate